Psykotikism/Mutant_Tanks/INFORMATION.md

 			// - Extra clip and magazine size
 			// 32: Item reward
 			// 64: God mode reward (temporary)
-			// - Automatically kill all special infected attackers
+			// - Automatically kill all special infected attackers.
-			// - Immune to all types of damage
+			// - Immune to all types of damage.
-			// - Cannot be flung away by Chargers
+			// - Cannot be flung away by Chargers.
-			// - Cannot be pushed around
+			// - Cannot be pushed around.
-			// - Cannot be vomited on by Boomers
+			// - Cannot be vomited on by Boomers.
 			// - Reduced pushback from Tank punches
-			// - Reduced pushback from hitting Tanks with melee immunity
+			// - Reduced pushback from hitting Tanks with melee immunity.
 			// - Get clean kills (blocks Smoker clouds, Boomer explosions, and Spitter acid puddles)
 			// 128: Health and ammo refill reward
-			// - Refill to 100% health
+			// - Refill to 100% health.
-			// - Automatically kill any current special infected attacker
+			// - Automatically kill any current special infected attacker.
 			// - Refill clip to max size
 			// - Refill magazine to max size
 			// 256: Respawn reward
-			// - Respawn and teleport to a teammate
+			// - Respawn and teleport to a teammate.
 			// - Restore previous loadout
 			// 512: Infinite primary ammo reward (temporary)
 			// 1023: All above rewards